Name: Product Report Card.

 Price: Free membership.

-Overall Rating: 4 out of 10 stars (Not a place I’d recommend for making good money, but it’s a transparent and honest company).
+Overall Rating: 4 out of 10 stars.
+Not a place I’d recommend for making good money, but it’s a transparent and honest company, yet the bigger picture is the first point I made, I just wouldn’t try to make anything good from this program, it’ll take too long.

 Product Report Card in a nutshell: